Huntington, West Virginia: Economy

 The first large manufacturing business in Huntington was the Ensign Car Works, founded in Huntington in 1872 by Ely Ensign and William H. Barnum, who managed a car wheel manufacturing company, the Barnum and Richardson Company, in Connecticut.
 The company was incorporated on November 1, 1872.
 Financing was provided primarily by Barnum and Collis P. Huntington, who was one of the principals in the Central Pacific Railroad and founder of the City of Huntington.

 For the first ten years of production, Ensign manufactured iron parts such as railroad car wheels.
 The company began building wooden freight cars in the early 1880s, selling a large portion of its inventory to the Chesapeake and Ohio, Southern Pacific and Central Pacific railroads, all of which were controlled by Huntington.
 In 1962, the Huntington ACF plant began building a revolutionary new design that quickly became the standard of the rail car industry.
-The car, known as the CenterFlow covered hopper car, was developed by ACF to transport huge volumes of light-weight, high-bulk commodities, such as plastic pellets.
+The car, known as the CenterFlow covered hopper car, was developed by ACF to transport huge volumes of lightweight, high-bulk commodities, such as plastic pellets.
 By 1992, ACF had manufactured more than 100,000 hopper cars.
 The sprawling ACF Industries rail car plant once had many as 1,600 employees with an annual payroll of $30 million.
 The buildings were demolished in 2024 with the exception of the plants machine shop which is being fully renovated to house the Marshall Advanced Manufacturing Center's Welding and Robotics Laboratory in a $6.5 million renovation scheduled to be completed in 2025.
 The remainder of the now cleared 19.7 acre lot is planned to be renovated into a mixed-use development space.

 The former Chesapeake and Ohio Railway depot, now CSX Transportation's Huntington Division Headquarters, features a statue of Collis P. Huntington.

 Since its founding as the western terminus of the C&O Railroad, Huntington has served as a major break of bulk point between rail traffic and the Ohio River/Mississippi River watershed.
 The Huntington Division is still the largest in the CSX Transportation network.
 A large portion of the division's revenue comes from hauling coal out of the coalfields of West Virginia and eastern Kentucky.
 Much of the coal is brought to the Port of Huntington-Tristate by train to be transported by river barges to industrial centers in other states.